 The Yield-Price Trade-Off Is Steep in Oakland

 This is the central trade-off: the suburbs at the top of the ranking deliver income today, the suburbs at the bottom deliver appreciation and liquidity.
 Alameda County sits firmly in California's premium-market camp, where buyers historically have been paid for patience rather than cash flow.
-The city median yield of 3.0% is well below the national median of 5.3% and the California state median of 4.0%, which tells you how much of the price you are paying is for amenity, schools, and expected growth rather than rent.
+The county median yield of 2.8% is well below the national median of 5.3% and the California state median of 4.0%, which tells you how much of the price you are paying is for amenity, schools, and expected growth rather than rent.

 Premium Suburbs Trade Yield for Liquidity and Growth